dariahervieux/dariahervieux.github.io/_posts/2019-03-18-spring-MVC-exception-handling.md

 If application has a controller implementing `ErrorController` it **replaces** `BasicErrorController`.

-If any exception occurs in error handling controller, it will go through Spring exception filter and finally if nothing is found this exception will be handled by the underlying application container, e.g. Tomcat.
+If any exception occurs in error handling controller, it will go through Spring exception handlers filter and finally if nothing is found this exception will be handled by the underlying application container, e.g. Tomcat.
 The underlying container will handle the exception and show some error page/message depending on its implementation.

-Spring exception filters default order:
+Spring exception handlers default order:

 1. First Spring searches for an exception handler (a method annotated with `@ExceptionHandler`) within the classes annotated with `@ControllerAdvice`.
 This behavior is implemented in [ExceptionHandlerExceptionResolver](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/servlet/mvc/method/annotation/ExceptionHandlerExceptionResolver.html).
 2. Then it checks if the thrown exception is annotated with `@ResponseStatus` or if it derives from `ResponseStatusException`.
 If so it is handled by [ResponseStatusExceptionResolver](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/servlet/mvc/annotation/ResponseStatusExceptionResolver.html).